Thursday, November 7, 2024

 Heinrich von Kleist

-Johann Wolfgang von Goethe (1749-1832) is the most celebrated German writer of the Classical, and some, perhaps most, would say he is the most eminent German writer of any period so far, the author of Faust, Werther, West-Oestlcher Divan and many other distinguished plays, novels and poems.
+Johann Wolfgang von Goethe (1749-1832) is the most celebrated German writer of the Classical period, and some, perhaps most, would say he is the most eminent German writer of any period so far, the author of Faust, Werther, West-Oestlcher Divan and many other distinguished plays, novels and poems.
 But also a botanist, a geologist -- he published some work on optics notable today mostly for some glaring errors, perhaps to demonstrate that no-one is completely perfect, not even Johann Wolfgang von Goethe.
 But also the longtime minister of culture of the the German city-state of Weimar.
 When Napoleon passed through that part of Germany, he and Goethe had a good long chat, because of course.
 But also too many other things to list them all here.
 When Germany founded its official international cultural center in 1951, they named it the Goethe-Institut, because of course they did.

 The second-most eminent German writer of the Classical era is Friedrich Schiller (1759-1805), playwright, poet, historian, philosopher, friend of Goethe, perhaps best-known for his "Ode to Joy," which Beethoven put to music in his 9th Symphony.